Skip to main content

 For business clients, we remotely isolate endpoints, collect forensic data, and coordinate with cyber insurance carriers and legal teams where required.
 Our team traces patient zero, identifies lateral movement across the network, and determines whether data exfiltration occurred using logs and EDR telemetry.

-Professional incident response reduces downtime, data loss, and compliance risk, especially critical for healthcare, finance, legal, and manufacturing organizations where a breach carries regulatory consequences on top of the direct costs.
+Professional incident response reduces downtime, data loss, and compliance risk.
+This is especially critical for healthcare, finance, legal, and manufacturing organizations where a breach carries regulatory consequences on top of the direct costs.

 How Managed IT and Layered Security Prevent Future Infections